 The programme introduces the players to a full-time schedule within football, alongside accommodating their education and well-being.
-Our vision and mission are to develop players for our First Team, the International Team and have a successful career in football.
+Our vision and mission are to develop players for our first team, the international team and have a successful career in football.
 Alongside this, we prioritise the development of young adults as people.

 Programme and Competitions

-Qualifications the players will complete include; BTEC in Sporting Excellence and Performance, Sporting Excellence Professional Apprenticeship Standard 3, Life Skills and Player Care programme, FA Level 2 / UEFA C Certificate in Coaching Football, a Research Project linked to University or the possibility of studying two fully funded A Levels (learners must meet strict entry criteria to qualify for A Levels).
+Qualifications the players will complete include; BTEC in Sporting Excellence and Performance, Sporting Excellence Professional Apprenticeship Standard 3, Life Skills and Player Care programme, FA Level 2 / UEFA C Certificate in Coaching Football, a Research Project linked to University or the possibility of studying two fully funded A-Levels (learners must meet strict entry criteria to qualify for A-Levels).

-The BTEC qualification is bespoke to professional athletes and comprises three different strands dependant on the person’s educational background.
-The players can enter the Extended Certificate equivalent to one A Level, the Diploma equivalent to two A Levels or the Extended Diploma equivalent to three A Levels.
+The BTEC qualification is bespoke to professional athletes and comprises three different strands depending on the person’s educational background.
+The players can enter the Extended Certificate equivalent to one A-Level, the Diploma equivalent to two A Levels or the Extended Diploma equivalent to three A Levels.
 Functional Skills courses in English and Maths are available to those who don’t meet the required GCSE grades.
 This is aimed at improving the standard of English and Maths for players who are part of our programme.

 The vocational qualification, Sporting Excellence Professional Level 3 Apprenticeship (S.E.P), is a mandatory qualification for players entering the Scholarship Programme.
 S.E.P is designed to upskill the apprentices in relevant footballing aspects which are required when working in a sporting excellence professional role.

-The Life Skills and Player Care programme, delivered in association with the LFE, contains informal workshops to educate the players of real-life challenges.
+The Life Skills and Player Care programme, delivered in association with the LFE, contains informal workshops to educate the players on real-life challenges.
 This may include; Equality and Diversity, Gambling Awareness, Criminal Law, Nutrition, Growth Mindset, Money Management and many more.

 Attendance at training and fixtures is essential for development, hence the transport service we provide.
 When players are travelling long distances to training or other circumstances arise, it can be impractical and hamper attendance.
-The Head of Logistics, supported by other Academy staff, is responsible for the organisation of the transportation system which utilises club resources and the public transport service where applicable.
+The head of logistics, supported by other academy staff, is responsible for the organisation of the transportation system which utilises club resources and the public transport service where applicable.